kyaiooiayk/MLOps-Machine-Learning-Operations/README.md

 - Argo workflow
 - Azure databricks
 - [[Apache Airflow](https://airflow.apache.org/) | [Notes](https://github.com/kyaiooiayk/MLOps-Machine-Learning-Operations/tree/master/tutorials/Airflow)] Apache is a very mature and popular option initially developed to orchestrate data engineering and extract-transform-load (ETL) pipelines for analytics workloads.
 Airflow has expanded into the machine-learning space as a viable pipeline orchestrator.
-- Apache Beam is an open source tool for defining and executing data-processing jobs.
+- [Apache Beam](https://beam.apache.org/) is an open source tool for defining and executing data-processing jobs.
+Apache Beam can be used to describe batch processes, streaming operations, and data pipelines.
+In fact, TFX relies on Apache Beam and uses it under the hood for a variety of components (e.g., TensorFlow Transform or TensorFlow Data Validation).
 - **Kubeflow Pipelines** is an orchestration subsystem built on Kubernetes that includes an orchestration subsystem called Kubeflow Pipelines.
 - [[MLeap](https://github.com/combust/mleap) | Notes] It allows data scientists and engineers to deploy machine learning pipelines from Spark and Scikit-learn to a portable format and execution engine.
 MLeap is a common serialisation format and execution engine for machine learning pipelines.
 - [[Prefect](https://www.prefect.io/) | [Notes](https://github.com/kyaiooiayk/MLOps-Machine-Learning-Operations/tree/master/tutorials/Prefect)]